telerik/fiddler-jam-docs/portal/jam-embedded-api.md

 The below snippet creates a basic HTML page that utilizes most of the Fiddler Jam Embedded functionalities.
 There is a behavioral difference between different browsers like Edge, Chrome, Brave, and other non-Chromium browsers like Firefox and Safari.

 >tip One of the crucial differences is the user interaction needed to record a video in Chromium browsers vs. non-Chromium browsers when the page is reloaded.
-With Chromium browsers, we can call the `start()` method, and in case the `captureVideo` option is set to `true` then the video recording will start immediately after the page is refreshed.
-However, if a page is explicitly reloaded (through `reloadPage` set to `true`), then browsers like Firefox and Safari require user interaction to re-confirm the start of any video recording.
+With Chromium browsers, we can call the `start()` method, and in case the `captureVideo` option is set to `true` then the video recording will start immediately after the page is reloaded (through `reloadPage` set to `true`).
+However, browsers like Firefox and Safari require user interaction to re-confirm the start of any video recording.
 This is where the method `startVideoCapturing` comes in place - with this method the developers can explicitly provide the needed user interaction once the page is reloaded (in the snippet below, we are demonstrating that through the button with id `btn-start-video` ).

 Sample _index.html_ page.
 Note that you will have to replace `<your-unique-fiddler-jam-api-key-here>` with your actual Fiddler Jam Embedded API key.